ScribesZone/ScribesTools/docs/useocl/index.rst

 ..
 NOTE::   On Windows, if you want to use cygwin, then type ``use.bat -nogui``
             otherwise you may encounter problem with the use script.

+..
+NOTE::   On Windows, you might see the following warning message that start
+            with ``WARNING: Could not ...
+Software\JavaSoft\Prefs`` and ends with ``Windows RegCreateKeyEx(...) returned error code 5.``.
+            In this case in administrator mode one should create the key ``HKEY_LOCAL_MACHINE\Software\JavaSoft\Prefs`` with ``regedit``.
+            This is just a warning and you can use USE OCL safely interactively.
+            This might although cause problem if you use USE OCL via some scripts as the command will always return an error code.

 If you want you can also have a look at the graphical interface (in this case just type::